Kundanrahul/Voting-D__App/README.md

 Please claim your free sepolia eth faucet before voting,your txn hash will be recorded and you can only vote once per wallet ,happy voting! ;)

-1))This project demonstrates a fully on-chain voting system, allowing users to:
+1) This project demonstrates a fully on-chain voting system, allowing users to:

 Connect their crypto wallet (MetaMask or WalletConnect) View live voting status & time left